-Share warrants: Share warrants issued on or after July 08, 2014 will be considered as capital instruments.
-Share Warrants are those issued by an Indian Company in accordance with the SEBI Regulations.
+Share warrants: Share Warrants are those issued by an Indian Company in accordance with the SEBI Regulations.
 In case of share warrants, at least 25% (twenty-five percent) of the consideration shall be received upfront and the balance amount within 18 (eighteen) months of issuance of share warrants.
 In case of non-payment of balance consideration, the forfeiture of the amount paid upfront will be in accordance with the provisions of the Companies Act, 2013 and the provisions of the Income-tax Act, 1961, as applicable.
 The deferment of payment of consideration amount by the foreign investors or shortfall in receipt of consideration amount as per applicable pricing guidelines will not be treated as subscription to partly paid shares and warrants.

-Debentures: Debentures are fully, compulsorily and mandatorily convertible debentures.
+Convertible debentures: Convertible debentures are fully, compulsorily and mandatorily convertible debentures.
 Amendment of the tenure of compulsorily and mandatorily convertible debentures shall be in compliance with the Companies Act, 2013.
-Optionally convertible/partially convertible debentures issued up to June 07, 2007 or for which funds were received for such issue prior to June 07, 2007 are deemed to have been issued in accordance with the FEMA (TISPRO) Regulations,